How to apply for a BSWAT payment

 - advise you that you are not entitled to a payment under the scheme (if you are not entitled to such payment); or

 - advise you that you are not eligible for the scheme (if you are not eligible for the scheme).

-If you receive an offer of payment, you may be required to get financial counselling to help you decide whether to accept the offer.
-Everyone who receives an offer of payment can get optional legal advice and/or financial counselling even if they are not required to do so.
+If you receive an offer of payment, you can get optional legal advice and/or financial counselling, even if you are not required to do so.

-The Department will pay for the legal advice and financial counselling for you (subject to limits).
+The Department will pay for the legal advice and financial counselling (subject to limits).
 Those limits are a maximum of $850 for legal advice and $435 for financial counselling.

 If you or your nominee is not happy with a decision that has been made about the scheme, you can ask for a review of the decision.